Zaroganos/medocker/README.md

 - `medocker-linux.zip` for Linux
 - `medocker-macos.zip` for macOS

-## Standalone Executables
+## Standalone Executable

-Medocker is distributed as standalone single-file executables for all major platforms, making it easy to use without installing Python or any dependencies.
+Medocker is distributed as a single executable file for all major platforms, making it easy to use without installing Python or any dependencies.

 ### For End Users